Fair Market Value of a Business

 - Intangible assets including goodwill both personal and enterprise

 Depending on the purpose of the business appraisal, the valuation expert will determine how to value the business and what factors to consider.

 While many business owners have an idea of what their company may be worth, many are merely guessing.
 This results in many businesses selling for less than what they are actually worth.
 As such, hiring a business appraiser is well worth the knowledge and expertise.

-In addition, discovering the value of your business today can help you create a well-crafted plan for growth and the eventual sell or transfer of your business.
+In addition, discovering the value of your business today can help you create a well-crafted plan for growth and the eventual sale or transfer of your business.

 Peak Business Valuation in Utah is here to help small business owners across the United States with buying, selling, or growing a company.
 Through a quality business appraisal, you can understand the value of the company today and learn how to increase that value.
 Schedule a free consultation to get started!